 It is not all gloom.
 Responsible fathers still exist.
 They sacrifice a lot to give their children the best.
 They will walk in the same pair of shoes everyday for their children to have good shoes.
 To cater for their children’s basic needs, they work hard day and on night.
 Fathers involved in each ad every step of their children’s growth, failure, disappointment and success.
 Emotionally, they are there for their children offering all kind of support, moral and even spiritual.
 Time is dedicated from their busy schedule to spend with their children.

 These responsible fathers are the ones we celebrate on this day.
 May God bless them abundantly.
 We wish them all a Happy Father’s Day.
 If you are privileged enough to still have your father around, kindly wish him a Happy Father’s Day, do not just post him on social media.
 For those who are not in good terms, kindly seek ways to mend the broken relationship.
 If this is not possible, please do not despise him.
 Do not disrespect him.
 Read Ephesians 6:1 and get to familiarize yourself with the 4th commandment.
 For those whose fathers are deceased, try to remember the impact he made in your life and be greatful.
 Also remember to appreciate other father figures in your life; could be your grandpa, brother, uncle or anyone else more so to those who may not have had a chance to know who their fathers were.
 To the single fathers single handedly raising their kids, may God grant you grace.
-Finally, to the single mothers who act as both the mother and the father, may God see you through.

 Happy Father’s Day to you all.
 Keep safe, sanitize, observe social distancing and wear a mask when going out.
 Enough for today, let me now go back to missing her in peace as I ponder on how hard I will work to pay the required dowry for such a Mali safi.